 As Carer Gateway makes an entrance into WA, you may have some questions that you would like answered before you start the carer support planning process.
 First off, you do not have to be a new carer to use Carer Gateway services.
 All Western Australian carers can use the services during their caring journey.
 A popular question surrounding Carer Gateway services in WA is, “who will I be speaking to when I call the Carer Gateway telephone line and what are they going to ask me?”
 A great question which will be answered below.

-To assist in understanding the steps a Carer Support Planner will walk through with you, Carers WA has created a flowchart to help you visualise what will happen when you call the 1800 422 737 Carer Gateway line.
+To assist in understanding the steps a Carer Support Planner will walk through with you, Carers WA has created a flowchart to help you visualise what will happen when you call the 1800 422 737 Carer Gateway phone line.

 Who am I speaking to?

-When a carer in WA calls the Carer Gateway line, 1800 422 737 (Monday to Friday between 8.00am to 5.00pm local time), they will be directed to local professional Carer Support Planners who link carers to a wide variety of services through the carer support planning process.
+When a carer in WA calls the Carer Gateway phone line, 1800 422 737 (Monday to Friday between 8.00am to 5.00pm local time), they will be directed to local professional Carer Support Planners who link carers to a wide variety of services through the carer support planning process.
 This process has been specially created so carers are empowered to self-manage and chose how and when supports are utilised.

 Our Carer Support Planners are based in Western Australia and have a range of experience in non-governmental organisations (NGOs) and community services, providing direct support to clients.
 If you speak to a Carer Support Planner who you have connected with, you may request that they can be your main Carer Support Planner throughout the process whenever possible.